 Nate is now 12 years old and thriving.
 He loves tabletop gaming, gaming on his PS4 and playing soccer (especially goalkeeper).
 “He has good grades and is sociable,” Julie shares, “which I think stems from his life-changing experience.
 He’s a born salesman – who genuinely wants to learn about people, what they do and how things work.”

-In honor of Julie, Nate and the Gray family, as well as Tanner Fuls and all the families in Minnesota with children who have faced or are facing life-threatening illnesses, we’ve created a month-long fundraiser to support Tanner’s Team Foundation.
+In honor of Julie, Nate and the Gray family, as well as Tanner Fuls and all the families in Minnesota with children who have faced or are facing life-threatening illnesses, we created a month-long fundraiser to support Tanner’s Team Foundation.
 This #ePromosCares campaign launched November 1, 2019, as local and national efforts ramped up for #GivingTuesday.
-In addition, we’ll also be providing $500 worth of promotional products for the foundation’s upcoming 10th Anniversary Walk/Run event next summer through our ePromos for Good initiative.
+It ran for one month, and we raised over $5,000 – doubling our goal.
+In addition, we also provided $500 worth of promotional products for the foundation’s upcoming 10th Anniversary Walk/Run event next summer through our ePromos for Good initiative.

 Julie shares, “These events are not something I would have been able to be a part of when our family was going through treatment – it was too raw and too new.
 To be able to go back now and help families who are just starting this process means a lot.”